dhikshithrm/linux-programing-interface/Fundamental Concepts.md

 \_exit() or an indication of the signal that killed the process.)
 By convention, a termination status of 0 indicates that the process succeeded, and a nonzero status indicates that some error occurred.
 Most shells make the termination status of the last executed program available via a shell variable named $?.

+### **Process user and group identifiers (credentials)**
+Each process has a number of associated user IDs (UIDs) and group IDs (GIDs).
+These include:
+- _Real user ID and real group ID_ : These identify the user and group to which the process belongs.
+A new process inherits these IDs from its parent.
+A login shell gets its real user ID and real group ID from the corresponding fields in the system password file.
+- _Effective user ID and effective group ID_: These two IDs (in conjunction with the supplementary group IDs discussed in a moment) are used in determining the permissions that the process has when accessing protected resources such as files and inter-process communication objects.
+Typically, the process’s effective IDs have the same values as the corresponding real IDs.
+Changing the effective IDs is a mechanism that allows a process to assume the privileges of another user or group, as described in a moment.
+- _Supplementary group IDs_: These IDs identify additional groups to which a process belongs.
+A new process inherits its supplementary group IDs from its parent.
+A login shell gets its supplementary group IDs from the system group file.

+### **Privileged processes**
+In UNIX systems, a privileged process is one whose effective user ID is 0 (superuser).
+Such a process bypasses the permission restrictions normally applied by the kernel.
+By contrast, the term unprivileged (or non-privileged) is applied to processes run by other users.
+Such processes have a nonzero effective user ID and must abide by the permission rules enforced by the kernel.
+A process may be privileged because it was created by another privileged process for example, by a login shell started by root (superuser).
+Another way a process may become privileged is via the set-user-ID mechanism, which allows a process to assume an effective user ID that is the same as the user ID of the program file that it is executing.

+## Capabilities
+Since kernel 2.2, Linux divides the privileges traditionally accorded to the super- user into a set of distinct units called capabilities.
+Each privileged operation is associated with a particular capability, and a process can perform an operation only if it has the corresponding capability.
+A traditional superuser process (effective user ID of 0) corresponds to a process with all capabilities enabled.
+Granting a subset of capabilities to a process allows it to perform some of the operations normally permitted to the superuser, while preventing it from performing others.
+Capabilities are described in detail in Chapter 39.
+In the remainder of the book, when noting that a particular operation can be performed only by a privileged process, we’ll usually identify the specific capability in parentheses.
+Capability names begin with the prefix CAP_, as in CAP_KILL.

+### The init process
+When booting the system, the kernel creates a special process called init, the “parent of all processes,” which is derived from the program file /sbin/init.
+All processes on the system are created (using fork()) either by init or by one of its descendants.
+The init process always has the process ID 1 and runs with superuser privileges.
+The init process can’t be killed (not even by the superuser), and it terminates only when the system is shut down.
+The main task of init is to create and monitor a range of processes required by a running system.
+(For details, see the init(8) manual page.)

+### Daemon processes
+A daemon is a special-purpose process that is created and handled by the system in the same way as other processes, but which is distinguished by the following
+characteristics:
+- It is long-lived.
+A daemon process is often started at system boot and remains in existence until the system is shut down.
+- It runs in the background, and has no controlling terminal from which it can read input or to which it can write output.
+Examples of daemon processes include syslogd, which records messages in the system log, and httpd, which serves web pages via the Hypertext Transfer Protocol
+(HTTP).